rason-developer/rason-developer/README.md

 - 🌱 I’m currently learning Python Django.
 - 💞️ I’m looking to collaborate on Back End Projects!
 - 📫 How to reach me: brunosousa.gitdev@gmail.com
 - ⚡ Fun fact: I want to work with quantum computers in the future!
+I also have a YT Account :)

 <!---
 rason-developer/rason-developer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.